UCSB Academic Senate

 Information for Candidates

 This is a matter best judged by the candidate and department, and departments and divisions vary in what self-assessments they require.
 Research self-assessments can help reviewers understand the nature of research that is outside their area of expertise.
-Teaching self-assessments might address concerns that have been raised by students, and can be effective if they contextualize the candidate’s teaching philosophy and describe actions taken to mitigate any obvious weaknesses in the teaching record.
-Candidates may also avail themselves of the opportunity to describe the nature of service and diversity activities that are customarily only briefly summarized, if at all, in the bio-bibliography.
+Teaching and Mentoring self-assessments might address concerns that have been raised by students, and can be effective if they contextualize the candidate’s teaching philosophy and describe actions taken to mitigate any obvious weaknesses in the teaching record.
+Candidates may also avail themselves of the opportunity to describe the nature of service and DEI activities that are customarily only briefly summarized, if at all, in the bio-bibliography.
 A self-assessment may also be useful in addressing concerns that arose in previous reviews.
-But self-assessments should be succinct and analytical, typically 5 pages or fewer.
-Longer self-assessments are often less effective.
+But self-assessments should be succinct and analytical, typically 5 pages or less.

 The responsibility for the bio-bibliography lies with the candidate.
-The candidate certifies, when signing their safeguard statement, that their bio-bibliography is “complete, accurate, up to date, and prepared in accord with Red Binder I-27 Instructions for Completion of the Bio-Bibliography.”
 In its preparation of the case memo, the department must ensure that its analysis is fully consistent with the content of the bio-bibliography.
 (As a rule, if an item is not documented in the bio-bibliography with appropriate detail, it has no place in the department letter.)
 It is therefore incumbent on the department to work with the candidate to ensure that all aspects of the bio-bibliography are complete and accurate before the case leaves the department.

 Provided the items were formally accepted for publication during the period under review, and documentation of their acceptance is included in the dossier, these items are counted towards the current review.
 Any items that were listed as “in press” and thus counted in the preceding review are not considered new items in the current review (where they will normally have been moved to published items).

 Not usually.
 Because these items have not yet been subject to peer review, they generally do not form the basis for promotions or career advancements.
-However, they can be useful when it is necessary to establish that the candidate has a trajectory of future productivity: in formal appraisals; at regular merits when the preparation of a major work, such as a book, takes longer than a single review cycle; and in recommendations for advancement to a special step.
+However, they can be useful when it is necessary to establish that the candidate has a trajectory of continued productivity: in formal appraisals; and at regular merits when the preparation of a major work, such as a book, takes longer than a single review cycle.
 In such cases, the candidate’s department may discuss a work in progress as evidence of continued and future productivity, but should generally refrain from detailed analysis since the item cannot be credited until published or moved to press.

 CAP is broadly aware that the venues for research publication and creative activity vary across fields.
 For example, in some fields, highly-selective refereed conference proceedings may be regarded as having academic impact comparable to that of first-rate journal publications.
 In such circumstances, departments should document the selectivity of the conference and the archival nature of the proceedings, and designate short (1–2 page) articles or extended abstracts as such.
 In other fields, online creative-archival works or museum exhibitions may be considered as having weighty academic impact.
 In such circumstances, departments should provide evidence of the selectivity of the venue and of peer review, which can take various forms in this context.